yyyjjy/CulTi/README.md

 ## Future Work

-This dataset will be further extended through **LLM-driven completeness and consistency evaluation** for cultural heritage data augmentation in cross-modal retrieval.
-Our paper *“LLM-Driven Completeness and Consistency Evaluation for Cultural Heritage Data Augmentation in Cross-Modal Retrieval”* has been accepted at **EMNLP 2025**.
-For updates and resources, please visit [JianZhang24/C-3](https://github.com/JianZhang24/C-3).
+This dataset has already been referenced in our subsequent work “LLM-Driven Completeness and Consistency Evaluation for Cultural Heritage Data Augmentation in Cross-Modal Retrieval”, which was accepted at EMNLP 2025., please visit [JianZhang24/C-3](https://github.com/JianZhang24/C-3).
 ---

 ## 📜 Citation